PietroCiaccio/ExchangeMigration/README.md

 **In Scope**

-- Mailbox enabled objects.
-- Mail enabled objects.
+- Mailboxes.
+- Distribution Groups.

 **Out of Scope**

 - Organizational migration preparation tasks.
 - Object creation.
+- Contacts (support to be added in the future)

 **Pre-Requisites**